microsoft/Windows-IoT-Samples/TempForceSensor/README.md

 This sample assumes that UP Board has already been set up as below:

 - UP Board has been connected to HDMI monitor
-- A SD image card has been plugged to UP Board
 - An Ethernet cable has been plugged to UP Board
 - UP Board has been powered on